crazykitty/algorithm/README.md

 This project contains kinds of algorithm.
+Hehe